cstrelioff/chrisstrelioffws-sandbox/2016/07/13/es2015_using_node_babel_and_webpack.rst

 ES2015 using Node, Babel and Webpack
 ====================================

-In this post I will cover setting up a project that uses ES2015-- modern JavaScript-- that will still work in current web browsers.
-The trick here is to use `Babel`_ to *transpile* ES2015 code into something that can run on current browsers.
+In this post I will cover setting up a project that uses ES2015/ES6 -- modern JavaScript-- that will still work in current web browsers that need ES5.
+The trick is to use `Babel`_ to *transpile* ES2015/ES6 code to ES5, which can run on current browsers.
 Why do this?
-Well, ES2015 is the future of JavaScript and I'd like to start using it now.
+Well, ES2015/ES6 is the future of JavaScript and I'd like to start using it now.

+.. more::

 All readers should be aware that **I am not an expert**.
 This post is as much for me to remember what I did as to inform others on what to do.
-So, let me know if you have better ways to do this or you find mistakes in the comments at the end of the post.
+So, let me know if you have better ways to do this or you find mistakes -- please use the comments at the end of the post.

-.. more::

-First, to get started, I would like to credit posts by others that really helped me sort this out (however, all mistakes are my own).
-You should check there out as well:
+To get started, I would like to credit posts by others that really helped me sort this out (however, all mistakes are my own).
+I will be using a combination or re-mix of the following two sources:

 1. `Understanding JavaScript Modules: Bundling & Transpiling (by Mark Brown)
    <https://www.sitepoint.com/javascript-modules-bundling-transpiling/>`_